-According to audited financial reports released on March 26, expenses exceeding revenues caused the US Federal Reserve (Fed) to lose $114.3 billion in 2023, an unprecedented loss, forcing the Fed to stop transferring profits to the US Treasury while interest rates remain high.
+According to audited financial reports released on March 26, expenses exceeding revenue caused the US Federal Reserve (Fed) to incur an operating loss of $114.3 billion in 2023, an unprecedented loss, forcing the Fed to stop transferring profits to the US Treasury Department while interest rates remain high.

-After deducting its daily operating expenses, the Fed is forced to transfer the proceeds to the Treasury to cover the federal budget deficit.
+After deducting daily operating expenses, the Fed is forced to transfer the proceeds to the Treasury Department to cover the federal budget deficit.

-As expenses outpaced revenues starting in late 2022, the Fed issued certificates of debt, or “deferred assets,” to the Treasury.
-The value of these “deferred assets” increased by $116.7 billion to a record $133.3 billion in 2023.
+Because expenses exceeded revenue since the end of 2022, the Fed issued debt certificates, or "deferred assets," to the Treasury.
+The value of these "deferred assets" increased by $116.7 billion, reaching a record high of $133.3 billion in 2023.

-The Fed earns revenue from the securities in its portfolio and pays interest on the reserves that banks keep at the Fed.
-This generates a lot of revenue and contributes a lot to the Treasury when interest rates are near 0%.
-However, the situation changed when the Fed started raising interest rates in March 2022.
+The Fed earns revenue from securities in its portfolio and pays interest on the reserves that banks deposit with the Fed.
+This provides a significant source of revenue and a substantial contribution to the Treasury Department when interest rates are near 0%.
+However, this situation changed when the Fed began raising interest rates in March 2022.

-Interest payments on excess reserves banks hold at the Fed will hit a record $176.8 billion in 2023, nearly triple the amount in 2022.
+Interest payments on excess reserves held by banks at the Fed reached a record $176.8 billion in 2023, nearly three times the amount paid in 2022.

-Most of the Fed's regional banks have begun to stop transferring profits to the Treasury Department in September 2022.
+Most of the Fed's regional banks began to stop transferring profits to the Treasury Department in September 2022.

 According to VNA